1ttric/seedpot/README.md

 Any paths in these configs (crl-verify, auth-user-pass, etc) should refer to `/vpn`, as that is where the internal openvpn container mount is located

+Only one .ovpn config should be included, as the container will attempt to negotiate a connection with each config it finds

 ## running

 `./run.sh` - it's that simple.